 a.
 Activities and impacts such as excavations, discharges of dredged or fill material, and/or suspended sediment producing activities in fish migratory areas, fish and shellfish spawning or nursery areas, or amphibian and migratory bird breeding areas, during spawning or breeding seasons shall be avoided and minimized to the maximum extent practicable.
 Activities that result in the physical destruction (e.g., through excavation, fill, or downstream smothering by substantial turbidity) of an important spawning area are not authorized.

 b.
+Activities in waters of the United States that serve as breeding areas for migratory birds must be avoided to the maximum extent practicable.
 The permittee is responsible for obtaining any “take” permits required under the USFWS’s regulations governing compliance with the Migratory Bird Treaty Act or the Bald and Golden Eagle Protection Act.
-The permittee should contact the appropriate local office of the USFWS to determine if such “take” permits are required for a particular activity.
+The permittee should contact the Corps or appropriate local office of the USFWS to determine if such “take” permits are required for a particular activity.

 24. Vernal Pools

 a.
-Direct, indirect, secondary and cumulative adverse effects to all vernal pools (VPs), including their envelopes and critical terrestrial habitats should be avoided and minimized to the maximum extent practicable.
-Site clearing, grading and construction activities associated with a regulated activity (see Section II, Page 3) in the VP depression, envelope or critical terrestrial habitat may cause secondary, indirect or cumulative effects to the VP.
+Direct, indirect, secondary and cumulative adverse effects to all vernal pools (VPs), including their envelopes and critical terrestrial habitats, shall be avoided and minimized to the maximum extent practicable.
+See VP BMPs at www.nae.usace.army.mil/missions/regulatory.aspx >> New England General Permit >> Permit Resources.
+Site clearing, grading and construction activities associated with a regulated activity in the VP depression, envelope or critical terrestrial habitat may cause secondary, indirect or cumulative effects to the VP.

 b.
-All waters of the U.S. on the project site exhibiting VP characteristics should be investigated to determine whether or not they are VPs, which may include onsite surveys and reference to state and other databases.
-Prospective permittees should show VPs on project plans.
+All waters of the U.S. on the project site should be investigated to determine whether or not they are VPs.
+For the PCN’s project plans, show all VPs that are located: i) less than 500 feet offsite and known (based upon searches of publically available databases, GIS mapping, regulatory agency or historical records, local knowledge, etc.), and ii) onsite based upon the information in (i) above and field surveys.

 c.
 A PCN is required when:

 i.
-A regulated activity takes place within a VP depression, envelope or critical terrestrial habitat; or
+A discharge of dredge or fill material occurs within a VP depression; or

 ii.
+There is a VP depression, either offsite (if known) or onsite, within 500 feet of any regulated activity.35

-A VP depression, envelope or critical terrestrial habitat is within the Corps scope of analysis.
-[Contact the Corps for information or see 33 CFR 325, Appendix B, 7(b).]Note: (c)(i) and (c)(ii) above do not apply to temporary impacts in the envelope or critical terrestrial habitat associated with construction mats in previously disturbed areas of existing utility project right-of-ways (e.g., transmission lines, gas pipelines) or linear transportation projects (e.g., roads, highways, railways, trails, airport runways and taxiways) provided there is a Vegetation Management Plan or equivalent BMPs that avoid, minimize and mitigate impacts to aquatic resources.
+GC 24(c)(i) and (c)(ii) do not apply to temporary construction mats in previously disturbed areas of existing 1) utility project right-of-ways (e.g., electric transmission lines and gas pipelines) or 2) linear transportation projects (e.g., roads, highways, railways, trails, airport runways and taxiways), provided there is a Vegetation Management Plan or equivalent BMPs that avoid, minimize and mitigate impacts to aquatic resources.

+GC 24(a) and (c) do not apply to projects that are within a municipality and meet the provisions of a Corps-approved VP Special Area Management Plan (VP SAMP) and are otherwise eligible for self-verification.

+f.
+The states of CT, ?MA?, ME, NH, and VT have specific protections for special wetlands.
+See the state-specific supplements (Section IX, Part A) for more information.

 25. Invasive and Other Unacceptable Species